Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 Old Trafford's Dominance: Sir Alex Ferguson's Legacy and the Race for 'Best of the Rest

-Although Arsenal earned three Premier League crowns in seven seasons between 1998 and 2004, they have been in the title wilderness since and with Liverpool and Chelsea not all that far behind, the current trajectory suggests a change in ranking is not all that far away.
+Although Arsenal earned three Premier League crowns in seven seasons between 1998 and 2004, they have been in the title darkness since and with Liverpool and Chelsea not all that far behind, the current trajectory suggests a change in ranking is not all that far away.

-With Liverpool and Chelsea also averaging a finishing position of less than fifth, they have managed to put some distance between themselves and Tottenham and although the white half of North London has done well to bring their average down, it is still five whole places more than Manchester United.
+With Liverpool and Chelsea also averaging a finishing position of less than fifth, they have managed to put some distance between themselves and Tottenham and although the white half of North London has done well to bring their average down, it is still nearly whole places more than Manchester United.

 Top 5 Struggle: Comparing Liverpool, Chelsea, and Tottenham's Premier League Histories